 Papa A, Covino M, De Lucia SS, Del Gaudio A, Fiorani M, Polito G, Settanni CR, Piccioni A, Franceschi F, Gasbarrini A. Impact of COVID-19 in individuals with and without pre-existent digestive disorders with a particular focus on elderly patients.
 World J Gastroenterol 2023; In press

 Core Tip: Gastrointestinal symptoms are frequent in coronavirus disease 2019 (COVID-19), with more severe consequences reported in elderly patients.
-Patients with pre-existing liver disease are at increased risk for a worse outcome, while no definitive conclusions can be drawn regarding patients with inflammatory bowel disease or suffering from pancreatic diseases.
+Patients with pre-existing liver disease are at an increased risk for worse outcomes, while no definitive conclusions can be drawn regarding patients with inflammatory bowel disease or pancreatic diseases.
 Elderly patients with digestive disorders, although the available data are limited, have no worse COVID-19 outcomes than those without these diseases.

 INTRODUCTION

 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is responsible for the ongoing pandemic of coronavirus disease 2019 (COVID-19).
-Since its first report in December 2019 in Wuhan, China[1], COVID-19 has quickly spread worldwide with 635 229 101 confirmed cases, including 6 602 552 deaths reported to the World Health Organization (WHO) at the moment of writing[2].
+Since its first report in December 2019 in Wuhan, China[1], COVID-19 has quickly spread worldwide with 635 229 101 confirmed cases, including 6 602 552 deaths according to the World Health Organization (WHO) at the moment of writing[2].
 Although symptomatic COVID-19 patients exhibit various signs and symptoms, the typical clinical presentation has been predominantly respiratory[3].
 The most common symptoms include cough (60%-86%), shortness of breath (53%-80%), and taste and smell alteration (64%-80%)[4-6].
-However, as caseloads rise, many extrapulmonary effects have been uncovered, affecting the cardiovascular, neurologic, gastrointestinal (GI), and dermatologic systems.
+However, as caseloads rise, many extrapulmonary effects have been observed, affecting the cardiovascular, neurologic, gastrointestinal (GI), and dermatologic systems.
 Liver and pancreatic impairment may also occur, especially in critically ill patients[7].
 Although their exact prevalence is still the subject of debate, GI symptoms are more and more frequently reported[8].
 However, it is impossible to exclude a bias thriving from the increased awareness of GI manifestations[9].
 Some authors reported a prevalence of GI involvement of around 31.9%[10,11], while others up to 61%[12].
-Regarding the impact of SARS-CoV-2 infection in older age, more severe outcomes are described mainly[13,14].
+Regarding the impact of SARS-CoV-2 infection on older age, more severe outcomes are described [13,14].
 The reason is the various age-related changes and the higher number of comorbidities typical of these patients.
 However, increasing evidence suggests that age is the most significant risk factor for worse outcomes[15].
 Immunosenescence, the age-associated decline of immune system function, is the primary reason for the increased susceptibility to viral infection[16,17].

 Methods

 Considering a broad topic such as SARS-CoV-2 infection, this narrative review aimed to provide an overview of current knowledge of its impact on the GI tract, liver, and pancreas, with a particular interest in the elderly population.
-First, we create a list of keywords related to our research question.
-Articles were found in the PubMed, Scopus, and EMBASE databases using the following search terms: “COVID-19”, “SARS-CoV2 infection”, “Elderly people”, “Elderly population”, “Old people”, “Gerontal population”, “Extrapulmonary manifestations”, “Gastrointestinal symptoms”, “Gastrointestinal bleeding (GIB)”, “Inflammatory bowel disease (IBD),” “Liver injury”, “Liver dysfunction”, “Chronic liver disease”, “Drug liver injury”, “Pancreatic involvement”, “Acute pancreatitis” and “COVID-19 vaccination”.
-As a second step, we synthesize, analyze, and critically evaluate our sources to identify trends and patterns, in theory, debates, conflicts, and, most of all, gaps in the existing literature.
+First, we created a list of keywords related to our research question.
+Articles were searched in the PubMed, Scopus, and EMBASE databases using the following search terms: “COVID-19”, “SARS-CoV2 infection”, “Elderly people”, “Elderly population”, “Old people”, “Gerontal population”, “Extrapulmonary manifestations”, “Gastrointestinal symptoms”, “Gastrointestinal bleeding (GIB)”, “Inflammatory bowel disease (IBD),” “Liver injury”, “Liver dysfunction”, “Chronic liver disease”, “Drug liver injury”, “Pancreatic involvement”, “Acute pancreatitis” and “COVID-19 vaccination”.
+We then synthesized, analyzed, and critically evaluated the related data to identify trends and patterns, in theory, debates, conflicts, and, most of all, persistent gaps in the existing knowledge.

 Mechanisms of GI involvement in COVID-19